yor42/TheOneSmeagle/README.md

 ## Changes from The One Probe
 * Features from TOP Extras
     * View Enchantment power of Bookshelf's
-    * View Inventory's of Minecarts and Mules
+    * View Inventory of Minecarts and Mules
     * View how long the fuse of lit TNT has left
     * View how much water is in a Cauldron
     * View what disk is playing in a Jukebox
     * View a paintings name
+* Fixes from TopFix
+   * Show fluid local name when playing on a server
+   * Fixed chests not displaying the local names of GregTechCE items when playing on a server
 * Updated gradle version from 2.7 to 4.5
 * View more information with the Creative Probe
 * New theme presets